SelmaLeathem/Python-Reliable-Data-Transmission-Layer-Simulation/README.md

 # Python Simulate a Reliable Transmission Layer on An Unreliable Channel

-Developed a reliable transmission layer on top of an unreliable channel similar to the transport layer in the internet protocol stack using Python.
+Developed a simulation of a reliable transmission layer on top of an unreliable channel similar to the transport layer in the internet protocol stack in Python.
 Features include:

 *  The number of packets sent are limited by the size of the flow control window.
 *  A cumulative ack is implemented by sending one acknowledgement per every FLOW_CONTROL_WIN_SIZE/DATA_LENGTH number of segments sent out.
 The value of the ACK number is the largest segment number of the group of packets plus the size of the payload.